mauroservienti/milestone.github.io/_posts/on-working-with-viewmodel-composition-based-system.md

 It's probably fair to say that a composite UI is the last of the problems; not necessarily the least important, but the last to address.

 We tend to think in terms of consequences.
-The reasoning usually goes like this: if we design that component in a suboptimal way when we'll fix it, it will hurt all these other components.
+The reasoning usually goes like this: if we design that component in a suboptimal way, then when we fix it, it will hurt all these other components.

 When it comes to user interfaces, that's not the case.
 There is no other component that we can break if we revolutionize the user interface or the frontend architecture.
 A user interface sits at the borders of a system, and no other part depends on it.